Sudden Behavioral Changes in Children With Lyme Disease

 Are these symptoms permanent?

-Testing may be considered when behavioral symptoms appear suddenly, occur in endemic regions, or occur alongside physical symptoms such as headaches, fatigue, joint pain, or neurologic complaints.
+Testing may be considered when symptoms appear suddenly or alongside physical signs.

 References